 Oral Interpretation Festival is an enrichment activity where students Kindergarten through 5th grade celebrate literature and practice in public speaking through performance and communication skills.

--Area festival will be Thursday November 15th.
+-Area festival will be TBA.

 HOW YOU CAN HELP: